kennethreitz-archive/.com/content/posts/110730-i-use-this.rst

 of them leave a bad taste in my mouth.
 This is mostly because they only support Django, and not generic WSGI (e.g. Flask apps).

 Ep.io supports any WSGI application.
-It charges based on usage, and offers a generous amount of free usage *per application*.
+It charges based on usage and offers a generous amount of free usage *per application*.
 Redis support.
 Cron jobs.
 Optional git/mercurial integration.
 The architecture and configurations are *very* elegant.
 I love it.